Sunday

 Watch Service Live

-11 am Holy Eucharist Rite II in the nave
+11 am Holy Eucharist Rite II

-Nursery for ages 0-3
+Nursery for Sunday services ages 0-3

 Tuesday

-5 pm Centering Prayer in the chapel
+5 pm Centering Prayer

 Wednesday

-12 pm Healing Service with Eucharist
+12 pm Healing Eucharist

-The Rev. Pete Burgess
+Rev. Pete Burgess

 Education & Formation Offerings